Why Debt Free Doesn’t Make You Financially Free

 With available cash, you could pay off loans if you choose to.
 Remember, you become debt free when you gain the ability to pay off your loans, even if you choose not to do so.
 You could also cover an emergency, or fund an opportunity.

-Structured correctly, it may also provide collateral opportunities, growth, a death benefit, and the opportunity to be the bank.
+Structured correctly, it may also provide collateral opportunities, growth, a death benefit, and the opportunity to reclaim the banking function and be your own bank.

 The Best Loan Pay-Off Strategy